Snellparlings/pdf-to-text-chroma-search/README.md

 1. Run the following command to load the Chroma DB and query user input:
 ```
 python read_script.py
+# or updated read script with compatibele embeddings model from updated write script. output returned in markdown via 'console()'
+# python read_script2.py
 ```
 2. Enter your query when prompted.

+### ToDo

+- *1. * design a more error prone approach when PDF files lack selected text function.

+- *2. * User input requested if the local db file can be overwritten in case it already exists.

+- ...